Interview with Michelle Rey-Lloyd, Director of Quality Management and QMP at CCO

 Analysts and project co-ordinators are fairly typical entry-level positions.
 Don’t always assume that a Ph.D will be overqualified for those positions.
 It can be very challenging to transition from academia to a completely new environment where you know close to nothing.
 It is highly unlikely that someone transfers directly from academia to a higher-level position such as a project manager, you will need to work your way up.
 Although it might help if you have certain certification, such as PMP (Project Management Professional).

 How do you imagine your career progressing in the future?

 I would say I have my dream job right now!
 I have a great team and great boss, and my job has a little bit of everything I like: analytics, research, implementation and working with clinical leads.
 I can definitely see myself staying at CCO for a long time.

-Some general advice for current graduate students?
+Some general advice for current graduate students

 Don’t be afraid of being overqualified, just apply, even entry-level jobs.
-People with Ph.D tend to progress a lot faster up the ladder, and your Ph.D degree certainly won’t be a deterrent to reaching higher-level positions such as director or VP, as nowadays in most organizations it’s almost a must to have a Ph.D to hold those positions.
+People with Ph.D tend to progress a lot faster up the ladder, and your Ph.D degree certainly won’t be a deterrent to reaching higher-level positions such as director or VP, as nowadays in most organizations it’s almost a requirement to have a Ph.D to hold those positions.

 Michelle is currently participating as a host for our new Job Shadowing Program, which is currently open for trainee applications.
 If you would like to know more about Michelle and Cancer Care Ontario, and would like to have an opportunity to ask her some of your own questions, please feel free to apply to LSCDS’ new Job Shadowing Program here.